EricBisceglia/NoBleme.com/README.md

 6. Run in your browser the file called `fixtures.php` at the root of the project and let it initialize the database

 This is it, you now have a working local copy of NoBleme.
 No, really, it's that simple, everything's here, including randomly generated data for most features of the website.
-The fixtures that have been inserted in your local database includes a bunch of users that you can use without passwords (as long as you have enabled `dev_mode` in the configuration file), so feel free to log in as either one of those when testing features that rely on user permissions: `Admin`, `Global_mod`, `Moderator`, `User`, `Prude`, and `Banned`.
+The fixtures that have been inserted in your local database includes a bunch of users that you can use without passwords (as long as you have enabled `dev_mode` in the configuration file), so feel free to log in as either one of those when testing features that rely on user permissions: `Admin`, `Mod`, `User`, `Prude`, and `Banned`.

 In case the `configuration.inc.php` part is overwhelming, here's what my local configuration looks like when working on my development environment, maybe it can help you understand anything confusing about it: